 The Company's directors hold office until the end of their respective terms or until their successors have been duly elected and qualified.
 Presently, the Board of Directors does not receive any cash compensation for serving on the Board.
-Each of the Board of Directors have received 60,000 stock options under the Company's incentive stock option plan to acquire the Company's common stock at a price of \$.55 per share until August 9, 2021.
-Don J. Colton and Gregg B. Colton have also been issued 30,000 stock options each for being officers of the Company at an exercise price of \$.55 per share until August 9, 2021.
-Another 30,000 stock options have been issued to Frank Adams, the Company's controller on the same terms and conditions as the other options listed above.
+Each of the Board of Directors have received 60,000 stock options under the Company's incentive stock option plan to acquire the Company's common stock at a price of \$.55 per share until August 9, 2021 as long as they are serving as a director of the Company.
+Gregg B. Colton and A. Frank Adams have also been issued 30,000 stock options each for being officers of the Company at an exercise price of \$.55 per share until August 9, 2021 as long as they are serving as an officer of the Company.
+A. Franklin Adams currently serves as Secretary and Controller of the Company.
 The options were granted when the share price of the Company's common stock was \$.55 or below.